Tzeporah Berman: Career and research

 In 2012, Berman moved back to Canada and began consulting with philanthropic foundations, environmental organizations and First Nations on climate and energy policy and to design campaigns on oil sands and pipelines.
 Berman was appointed by the British Columbia Government to the Climate Leadership Team to make recommendations on climate policy in British Columbia in 2015.
 Then in 2016, she was appointed to be co-chair of the Oil Sands Advisory Group by the Alberta Government to make recommendations on implementing the new Climate Leadership Plan, reviewing cumulative impacts of oil sands operations and design climate recommendations for the pathway to 2050.

 In 2018, Berman came on board with Stand.earth, formerly ForestEthics, as International Program Director.
 In 2020 she launched the Fossil Fuel Non-Proliferation Treaty Initiative, of which she is the chair.

+In 2019, she was a recipient of the Climate Breakthrough Award, a philanthropic grant program providing multi-million-dollar support to individuals developing high-impact climate strategies.
+The award supported her work on advancing global initiatives aimed at restricting fossil fuel expansion and accelerating the transition away from coal, oil, and gas.

+In October 2021, Berman delivered a TED Talk introducing and elaborating on the concept of a Fossil Fuel Non-Proliferation Treaty.
+The talk has since accumulated several million views and contributed to broader public visibility of the proposal as a framework for international cooperation on fossil fuel phase-out.
+Following this period, she has continued to develop and promote the initiative through diplomatic, civil society, and policy channels.
+The Fossil Fuel Non-Proliferation Treaty initiative has since evolved into a formal international proposal supported by a growing network of governments, civil society organizations, and public figures.Public campaign materials associated with the initiative report support from multiple nation-states engaged in discussions related to treaty principles, as well as endorsements from thousands of civil society organizations across more than 100 countries.
+The initiative has also been supported by a significant number of scientists, Nobel Laureates, and individuals worldwide through open letters and advocacy campaigns.
+The proposal remains in development as an emerging framework for international cooperation on fossil fuel phase-out and climate mitigation.

 In 2021, Berman was arrested for blockading the logging of thousand year olds trees in Fairy Creek on Vancouver Island.

-Currently, Berman serves as a member of the Advisory Group for the Carbon Majors Project of InfluenceMap, an independent think tank producing date-driven analysis on how business and finance are impacting the climate crisis.
+In 2026, Berman endorsed Avi Lewis in that year's federal NDP leadership race.